Relationships and sex should be fun and enjoyable, with both partners saying ‘yes’!

 Consent means you agree that something can happen.
 Sexual consent is where a person agrees to sexual activity.
 Sex without consent is rape.

-Consent can only be given by a person who has the ability and freedom to consent, either verbally or through body language.
+Consent can only be given by a person who has the ability and freedom to consent.
 Consent must be given for all sexual activity.

-Crucial: Sexual activity can range from kissing to touching each other, to full-on sex.
+Crucial: Sexual activity can range from kissing to touching each other, to full sex.

 Thames Valley Police have created a video to help explain consent.